 Rather, the contracts included a series of contingencies beyond Defendants' control that could result in cancellation. "

-In this context, a "No refund" provision is fair and makes perfect sense when considering the many contingencies beyond the control of the organizers that could occur in connection with an outdoor sporting event.
+In this context, a “no refund” provision is fair and makes a lot of sense when considering the many contingencies beyond the control of the organizers that could occur in connection with an outdoor sporting event.

 Regardless of something resembling a pandemic, a wide variety of contingencies completely outside of Defendants' control could make a race impossible.
 Inclement weather is just one obvious example.

-Barber also ruled against other arguments presented by attorneys for Ellenwood and Casanova, ruling that the contract was not "substantially unconditional" or that the lawsuit met the requirements of the "Florida Unfair and Deceptive Business Practices Act."
+Barber also ruled against other arguments made by lawyers for Ellenwood and Casanova, ruling that the contract was not "substantially unconditional" or that the lawsuit met the requirements of the "Florida Deceptive and Unfair Trade Practices Act."

-You can read the full statement ! .
+You can read the full statement is located here .